There are so many fun things to do in Mesa Arizona, which is Arizona’s third largest city, and here we’re going to cover everything there is to do.

 Local Tip: The Mesa Contemporary Arts Museum is only a 5-minute walk from the Arizona Museum of Natural History.

-The museum is quite large and has multiple levels.
 One really fun feature is the simulated thunderstorm, complete with rain and water rolling down the inside of the museum.

 #8 Organ Stop Pizza

 1149 E Southern Ave, Mesa, AZ 85204 | Website

 Organ Stop Pizza isn’t just a pizza place.
 This is an experience unlike any other.
 It’s home to a massive Wurlitzer organ that covers the entire 2-story front wall of the restaurant.